Adam Lambert: 2001–2008: Career beginnings

-2009: American Idol
+2009–2011: American Idol, For Your Entertainment, and Glam Nation Tour

-Lambert auditioned for the eighth season of American Idol in San Francisco, California by singing "Rock with You" and "Bohemian Rhapsody".
-Advancing to Hollywood week, he performed "What's Up" and "Believe" solo, and "Some Kind of Wonderful" in the group effort.
+In 2009, Lambert auditioned for the eighth season of American Idol in San Francisco, California by singing "Rock with You" and "Bohemian Rhapsody".
+Advancing to Hollywood Week, he performed "What's Up" and "Believe" solo, and "Some Kind of Wonderful" in the group effort.
 Simon Cowell voiced some concern about his theatricality, but Randy Jackson found it "current".
-He advanced easily to the top 36 performing "(I Can't Get No) Satisfaction".
+He advanced to the top 36 performing "(I Can't Get No) Satisfaction".
 In the first week of live shows, his rendition of Michael Jackson's "Black or White" was praised by all four judges.
 For Country week, he sang a sitar-infused version of "Ring of Fire".
 His Motown night acoustic version of The Miracles' "The Tracks of My Tears" drew praise from judges and a standing ovation from Smokey Robinson, the week's mentor.
 Advancing to the top 8, he sang the 2001 Michael Andrews and Gary Jules arrangement of "Mad World".
 Because the show exceeded its time slot, only Cowell gave a critique, which he did by giving Lambert a standing ovation, the only one he bestowed during his decade-long run as an American Idol judge.
 After Lambert sang "If I Can't Have You", delivering what DioGuardi called his "most memorable performance", Cowell described his vocals as "immaculate".
-For the top 3 show, he performed "One" before Cowell declared, "If you are not in the final next week, it will be one of the biggest upsets"; and continued with "Cryin'" before Abdul affirmed, "we'll be seeing you next week and many years after that".
+For the top 3 show, he performed "One" before Cowell declared, "If you are not in the final next week, it will be one of the biggest upsets"; and continued with "Cryin'" before Abdul affirmed, "we'll be seeing you next week and many years after that."